 That’s where the good news ends.

 About 24 hours later Alex noticed a yellowing on the back of the carpets…right where the silicone was.
 I’m talking highlighter yellow.
 I frantically turned the runner over praying that it didn’t bleed through.
 It did.
-It’s only where the carpet is white, but it’s noticeable in day light.
+It’s only where the carpet is white which is the motto of carpet cleaning pittsburgh, but it’s noticeable in day light.
 We tried everything we could think of to get the stain out, but it was no good.
 I ripped the silicone backing off and let it sit for a few days while I contemplated what I was going to do.

 I just love these runners so much I couldn’t just not use them.
 The yellowing faded slightly, but it’s not bad enough for me to abort the whole plan all together.